Earth Day Clean Up Poster

 • Oakville Curling Club: The Trafalgar Chartwell Residents Association (TCRA) bring members and residents together here.

 • Perkins Passage: Gather across from the Oakville Humane Society for the cleanup of parks and greenspaces on the south and north sides of Cornwall Road from Trafalgar to Chartwell, Post Park, Maple Valley Park and the Cornwall Sports Park.
-Site coordinator Monica Chopra and sons Nikhil, Joshan and Jayen welcome you here.
-Enjoy Panago Pizza at conclusion of event here.
+Site Coordinator Monica Malhotra and sons Nikhil, Joshan and Jayen Chopra welcome you here.
+Enjoy Panago Pizza at the conclusion of the event here.

 • Arbourview Park: Pitch-in with Jennifer Horner and members of Oakville Titans Football, a local not-for-profit sports group for players aged nineteen and under.
 Go Titans!